mareksagan/mareksagan.github.io/_posts/2020-04-05-ats-systems-and-how-to-deal-with-them.md

 # How do I survive this?

-Ever saw a resume full of text that was unreadable?
+Ever saw a multi-page resume full of text that was unreadable?
 It was actually SEO optimized.

 You can check the optimization [here](https://www.jobscan.co/blog/resume-examples-keywords-for-software-engineers/) and increase your score thanks to that nice tool.